TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/pictures/serious/readme.md

 ![hey](Screenshot_20240509-072530.png)
 ```

+> EDIT: funnily enough, the github markdown parser rewrites the above path from `Screenshot_20240509-072530.png` into `/wikiblogarden/my-wikiblogarden/pictures/serious/Screenshot_20240509-072530.png`, despite being inside a code block. the github markdown parser is so buggy that i can't even show how bad github is.

 ![hey](Screenshot_20240509-072530.png)

 That's a pain to copy paste and cut down.
 I can't believe I can't edit the image's name on the github website.